Is Your Hair High Porosity... Or Is It Just Dry?

 On super dry low porosity hair especially you'll need a deep conditioner like Afro Love Detox Mask that can penetrate and bind well to a resistant strand.
 Steaming can also accelerate moisture penetration; here's how to steam your low porosity hair even if you don't have a steamer.

-Follow that up with Afro Love Detox Mask or La Aplanadora Leave In designed for both instant and slow-release moisture before applying styling products.
+Follow that up with Afro Love Leave-In Smoothie or La Aplanadora Leave In designed for both instant and slow-release moisture before applying styling products.

 Over time, the high porosity-like symptoms will disappear and you'll notice your hair starting to retain moisture more easily than before.